 Add zoom area

-Click Add zoom area and a rectangle will appear.
+From the animations sidebar, click Add zoom area and a rectangle will appear.
 Resize it and place it to fit the area you’d like to include in the zoom.

 Zoom out to overview, topic, or subtopic